WPBeginner

 }

-Comment form button style
+Comment form submit button

 Taking WordPress Comment Forms to the Next Level

-Add Social login to WordPress Comments
+Add Social Login to WordPress Comments

 Let’s start with adding social logins to WordPress comments.